Disney World mistakes and how to avoid them

 It is THE mecca of theme parks, which means it’s very popular, very big and very busy.
 To get the most out of your Disney World vacation, you need to be strategic and plan ahead.
 It’s not wise to leave things last minute and expect to walk up to the park entrance looking for Disney World tickets.

-A side note, for context: we visited Orlando in mid-October as part of a work conference.
+A side note, for context: we visited Orlando in mid-October as part of a work conference (we stayed at this resort).
 This meant that we did not have complete freedom over our schedule.
 Keep this in mind when we explain our slightly unusual schedule.

 1. Not making Magic Kingdom Park reservations in time